-The Source and ReSource were projects that reconsidered what professional skills new graduates, students and early-career artists need to sustain and develop their practice, and provides the resources to teach them.
+The Source and ReSource (A curating tool kit) were projects that reconsidered what professional skills new graduates, students and early-career artists need to sustain and develop their practice, and provides the resources to teach them.
 Drawing from material on this website, including audio recordings and video, the materials on these pages aim to make teaching professional development easier for artist-tutors.

 Tutors are welcome to use the presentations here either as a basis for their own lessons, or as off-the-shelf discussion topics to deliver learning.
 Although unaccredited, these resources seek to stimulate discussion about the needs and place of artists in society, helping foster a more professional framework.